Pneumoconiosis Treatment Guidelines

 - Avoiding exposure to harmful dusts and particles – It is important to avoid the substance that has led to pneumoconiosis, as continued exposure can worsen the disease and its symptoms.

 Contact the Lung Institute at (800) 729-3065 to learn more about our innovative treatment guidelines for pneumoconiosis and other forms of interstitial lung disease.
-A member of our medical team can answer any questions you may have about stem cell therapy and help determine if you are a potential candidate for treatment at the Lung Institute.
+A member of our medical team can answer any questions you may have about cellular therapy and help determine if you are a potential candidate for treatment at the Lung Institute.